How to Ace Your Volunteering Profile and Get Hosted for Free!

 What is HelpX?

-Help Exchange, more commonly known as HelpX, is a work-exchange website that allows volunteers to work some hours in exchange for room and board.
-This is an excellent way for travelers to stay on the road longer and explore a region.
+Help Exchange, more commonly known as HelpX, is a work-exchange website that allows volunteers to receive free room and board in exchange for some hours of help.
+This is an excellent way for travelers to save money and to stay on the road longer.

 It is free to create a basic profile as a helper.
 This will allow you to browse profiles and to see what type of work is being offered by hosts around the world.
 Hosts can view your profile and can invite you to their homes.